 Wendy believes that the biggest benefit of the Otago MBA education is the confidence it has given her.

 She was able to turn around an operation that was nearly shut down – growing the funding from zero to US$4 million, with a four-fold increase in staff and three major projects.

 Wendy has discovered that people are her passion.
-She will be completing her current contract in 15 months.
 After Afghanistan, she wants to continue her work in more peaceful countries.

 Further into the future, she hopes to become a NGO consultant, where she can share her valuable experience with others who will be working in similar capacities.